katzarov/my-config/ubuntu/setup.md

 `sudo apt install solaar`

 then i think i need to manually copy some udev rules cause its not working now
+EDIT: upon os restart, it is now working